 Before the process of making a crown begins, your dentist will anesthetize (numb) the tooth and the gum tissue around the tooth.
 Next, the tooth receiving the crown is filed down along the chewing surface and sides to make room for the crown.
-The amount removed depends on the type of crown used (for instance, all-metal crowns are thinner and require less tooth structure removal than all-porcelain or porcelain-fused-to-metal ones).
+The amount removed depends on the type of crown used.
 If, on the other hand, a large area of the tooth is missing (due to decay or damage), your dentist will use filling material to "build up" the tooth to support the crown.

 After reshaping the tooth, your dentist typically will use a paste or putty to make an impression of the tooth to receive the crown.
 Sometimes, though, impressions are made with a digital scanner.
 Impressions of the teeth above and below the tooth to receive the dental crown will also be made to make sure that the crown will not affect your bite.

-The impressions are sent to a dental lab where the crown will be manufactured.
+The impressions or scans are sent to a dental lab where the crown will be manufactured.
 The crown is usually returned to your dentist's office in two to three weeks.
 If the crown is made of porcelain, your dentist will also select the shade that most closely matches the color of the neighboring teeth.
 During this first office visit your dentist will make a temporary crown to cover and protect the prepared tooth while the crown is being made.
 Temporary crowns usually are made of acrylic and are held in place using a temporary cement.